 Imagine a region that is located close to the geographic and population center of the United States.
-Now, picture that area crossed by two major interstates (soon to be a third), containing a key railroad logistical hub, and traversed by one of the longest navigable rivers in the country.
+Now, picture that area crossed by two major interstates, containing a key railroad logistical hub, and traversed by one of the longest navigable rivers in the country.
 For good measure, this region also offers a national airport.
-This is Central water, and air by 2040.
-In fact, trucking freight will grow by 44 percent, rail by 35 percent, water by 14 percent, and air by 190 percent.
-Our region is strategically located to play a major role in that growth, but we must bolster our freight planning first.
-A regional freight plan should capitalize on our advantages and overcome obstacles.

-Arkansas.
-For any organization looking for a freight-moving mecca, the possibilities are endless.
+This is Central Arkansas.
+For any organization looking for a freightmoving mecca, the possibilities are endless.